thestippe/thestippe.github.io/_posts/statistics/2024-12-20-random_models.md

 variables at the subgroup level rather than at the level of the entire sample.
-Random effect models are linear models where each subgroup has its own slope and intercept, while in mixed effect models you either assign a slope to each subgroup and a unique intercept or vice-versa.
+Random effect models are linear models where each subgroup has its own slope and intercept, while in mixed effect models you either assign a slope to each subgroup and a unique intercept or vice versa.

 ![](/docs/assets/images/statistics/random_models/models.webp)